Connie Kemmerer: Early life and education

 Kemmerer grew up in Short Hills, New Jersey, a community in Millburn, New Jersey.
-After graduating from the Beard School (now the Morristown-Beard School) in Orange, New Jersey in 1962, she studied at Finch College in Manhattan.
-Kemmerer earned her master's degree in art history from Indiana University in Bloomington, Indiana.
+After graduating from the Beard School (now the Morristown-Beard School) in Orange, New Jersey in 1962, she studied at Finch College in Manhattan, New York City.
+Kemmerer earned her master's degree in art history from Indiana University Bloomington.
 She later earned her Ph.D. in anthropology.

 Integrative health and adventuring activities

 In 2003, Kemmerer co-founded the Integrative Healthcare Foundation, which now goes by the name Teton Wellness Institute.
 While serving as chair of the Institute, she organized a presentation by adventurist Lori Schneider.
 On May 23, 2009, Schneider become the first person diagnosed with multiple sclerosis to reach the summit of Mount Everest, the highest mountain on Earth.
 Kemmerer served as Schneider's climbing partner when they climbed to the summit of Mount Kilimanjaro in Tanzania, the tallest mountain in Africa, in 2011.
 After working with missionaries in Ethiopia as a young adult, Kemmerer had first climbed the mountain at age 20.